kokkoyesyes123/Roblox-Game-Status-Checker/README.md

 ### Downloading the exe:
 - Go to the release page.
 - Go to the latest release.
-- Download the file: Source code (zip).
+- Download the gamechecker file.

 ## How to use:
 - Run the python file (gamechecker)